 Which of these crimes you’re charged with, if any, will depend on the circumstances of your accident and probably your level of intoxication.

-What to do if you’re charged with a DUI, or something worse
+What to do if you’re charged with a DUI – or something worse – in Oklahoma

 As you can see, being charged for a DUI-related death can result in serious consequences.
 There are certain things you can do to learn from this experience and prevent a conviction from derailing the rest of your life.

-The most important step you need to take after being charged with DUI-related murder or manslaughter is to contact a criminal defense attorney with experience representing people charged with both murder and DUIs.
+The most important step you need to take after being charged with DUI-related murder or manslaughter is to contact an experienced Oklahoma criminal defense attorney with experience representing people charged with both murder and DUIs.
 At Jacqui Ford Law, our attorneys know how to mediate between you and the court to help reduce your sentence, or even have the conviction reduced to a less serious crime.

 Contact Jacqui Ford Law about your DUI charge today